ralphribeiro/balipa/README.md

 ## Testing

-There is a helper script for both frontend and backend tests:
+There is a helper script for backend tests:

 ```
 ./scripts/test.sh